 The revelation could help anthropologists identify other Denisovans among previously discovered remains, suggesting that populations were spread across Asia.
 Chen and Zhang carried out their first excavation at the cave in December 2018, unearthing stone tools and cut-marked animal bones from two small trenches.
 The researchers hope to return to Baishiya Karst Cave soon, with permission from local villagers and Buddhist officials, to conduct further digs.

 “In China there are a number of specimens that are not Homo erectus, that are not modern humans, and that are good candidates for being Chinese Denisovans,” said Hublin.
 “But this has been impossible to prove today because in these fossils there is no ancient DNA preserved.”
 (Discover)

-The implications, from anthropogenic perspective, are significant: “Forget the textbooks,” archaeologist Robin Dennell of the University of Sheffield in the United Kingdom, who was not a member of the research team told the journal Science.
+The implications, from an anthropogenic perspective, are significant: “Forget the textbooks,” archaeologist Robin Dennell of the University of Sheffield in the United Kingdom, who was not a member of the research team, told the journal Science.
 “Human evolution in Asia is far more complex than we currently understand, and probably does involve multiple lineages, some of which probably engaged with our species.”

 A late Middle Pleistocene Denisovan mandible from the Tibetan Plateau (Nature)